 Waste Spark Ignition Systems

-This is a diagram of a waste spark ignition system.
+Above is a diagram of a waste spark ignition system.
 Each coil fires two cylinders at the same time.
-Only one cylinder has an air fuel charge the other just inert gas.
+One spark plug fires into an air-fuel charge and the other plug fires into an inert gas (non-flammable).
 That's why it's called a waste spark system.

-The ignition module in the illustration relies on inputs from several sensors including the crankshaft position sensor and the camshaft position sensor to make decisions.
+The ignition module in the illustration relies on inputs from several sensors, including the crankshaft position sensor and the camshaft position sensor to make decisions.
 Automotive computer modules control actuators like the coils in the illustration based on inputs from these sensors compared to preset tables.
-A problem with a sensor can easily result in a no-start condition.
+A problem with a crankshaft position sensor can easily result in a no-start condition.

-Excessive resistance in a sensors circuit will result in a false signal.
-This is true about resistance in the crankshaft position sensor's circuit in the illustration.
-This would most likely result in a no-spark condition.
-This sensor provides the crankshafts position to the control module.
+Excessive resistance in a sensor circuit alters the signal.
+This resistance in the crankshaft position sensor's circuit or a damaged reluctor ring would most likely result in a no-spark condition.
+This sensor provides the crankshaft's position to the control module.
 Inspect the circuit; resistance caused by a pinched or damaged wire or a spaded connector would corrupt the sensor's signal.